 Studies have also shown the impact of early life stress in remodeling the gut microbial composition.
 Subtle changes in microbial acquisition and maintenance during the vulnerable early life period may contribute to the predisposition of the individual to stress-related disorders in the adulthood.
-This can be a result of the effect of these subtle changes in our microbiome on the neuro signalling pathways of the brain-gut microbiota axis.
+This can be a result of the effect of these subtle changes in our microbiome on the neuro signaling pathways of the brain-gut microbiota axis.

 There is growing evidence suggesting the role of our intestinal microbes in neural development, both centrally in the brain and in the enteric nervous system.
 Depression is characterized by alterations in the gut microbiota and hence, we need to understand our gut so as to ensure a healthy functioning of our bodily systems.

 Understanding the gut brain connection gives us more tools in treating depression and other disorders of the brain.
 By sequencing your microbiome with consumer testing like Thryve, you’ll be able to gain more insights into how each of these microbes may contribute to your mood.
 Probiotics have also shown in studies to reverse negative emotions and enforce positive thinking.
 All in all, this should be enough to give us a whole new meaning to the quote: “You are what you eat.”

 Disclaimer: The above article is sponsored by Thryve, the world’s first Gut Health Program that incorporates microbiome testing and personalized probiotics to ensure a healthier gut, happier life, and a brighter future.

 Click Here To View Resources